-My design approach adheres to no particular stylistic predilection — just as no two clients or sites are alike, no two project outcomes will be the same.
+My design approach adheres to no particular stylistic predilection — just as no two clients or sites are exactly alike, no two project outcomes will be the same.

 While there are certainly common themes and elements, each project is rooted in — and aspires to elevate — a sense of place in drawing inspiration from the character of the natural context, as well as the cultural heritage gifted from past generations of builders, with intentional modernity as an expression of time and circumstance.